Zeth-Abney/Flatiron-school/phase-2/PROJECT/README.md

 ## [Data preparation](student.ipynb#data_prep)

-Throughout model development process about 7% of the original 21597 of the data is discarded.
+Throughout model development process about 7% of the original 21597 of the data is discarded leaving 19,982 records in the final model.

-Immediately upon import recards 453 are immediately eliminated due to some '?' values that could not be justifiably replaced with any sort of filler such as 0 or 'NONE'.
-By the end of the model development process there were 19982 records remaining eliminating about 7% of the initial data overall.
+Immediately upon import 453 records are immediately eliminated due to some '?' values that could not be justifiably replaced with any sort replacement such as 0 or 'NONE'.

-Then null values and non-numerical values are re-encoded so that all values in the data set are numerical, and there are no missing values.
-The details of these transformations are available in the [Analysis notebook](student.ipynb).
+Then any remaining null values and non-numerical values are re-encoded so that all values in the data set are numerical, and there are no missing values.
+The details of these transformations are available in the [analysis notebook](student.ipynb).

 Next, in order to strengthen the model, outliers are eliminated.
 For this analysis an outlier is considered any record where the target variable (price) is greater than 3 standard deviations from the target variable mean.
 Using a statistical maximum (inter-quartile range * 1.5) instead was also investigated but it eliminated roughly half of the data which is liable to cause sampling issues.

-In order to increase normality in both the target variable as well as the model itself the target variable is log transformed.
-It is important to note that because of this transformation any model coefficients should be interpreted is a change in percentage of the target variable, not in the fundamental units of the target variable (i.e. dollars).
+In order to improve normality in both the target variable as well as the model itself the target variable is log transformed.
+It is important to note that because of this transformation any model coefficients should be interpreted as a change in percentage of the target variable, not in the fundamental units of the target variable (i.e. dollars).

-At this point the model was strong, the set of features was somewhat limited.
+At this point the model was strong, and the set of features was somewhat limited.
 The 'zipcode' feature also still remained and was essentially uninterpretable due to the fact that it is not only categorical but nominal in nature.
-The next succesfuly better iteration was to extrapolate the proximity of a particular waterfront from the zipcode feature, and then one-hot encoding each waterfront location.
+The next step of data manipulation performed was to extrapolate the proximity of a particular waterfront from the zipcode feature, and then one-hot encoding each waterfront location.
 The details of how this was performed is outlined below.

 ## [Modeling](student.ipynb#modeling)